hmxsqaq/Graphics-TinyRenderer/README.md

 >
 > *As GitHub do not support `.tga` image, you may need to download it to see the effect*

-This is the final project for Computer Graphics course, a tiny software renderer based on [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki).
+This is the final project for Computer Graphics course, a tiny C++ software renderer based on [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki).

 My goal is to create a tiny and flexible renderer core that does not rely on any third-party libraries, which can be a good practice for learning computer graphics.